2017 Michigan State Spartans football team: Michigan

-Leaving Spartan Stadium for the first time on the season, the Spartans traveled to take on rival Michigan in a matchup for the Paul Bunyon Trophy.
+Leaving Spartan Stadium for the first time on the season, the Spartans traveled to take on rival Michigan in a matchup for the Paul Bunyan Trophy.
 No. 7-ranked Michigan looked like the better team to start the game as they went 64 yards on 16 plays, but stalled on the MSU 11-yard line and settled for a 30-yard field goal to take an early 3–0 lead.
 The unranked Spartans were forced to punt on their first possession and, after a first down for Michigan, MSU took control of the game.
 Joe Bachie stripped Michigan's Ty Isaac and Chris Frey recovered the fumble at the Michigan 46-yard line.
 The Spartans drove straight down the field and Brian Lewerke scrambled in from 14 yards out to give the Spartans a 7–3 lead.
 The MSU defense forced Michigan to punt and the Spartan offense stalled at the Michigan 47.
 Following another punt by the Wolverines, the Spartans capped off an 83-yard drive with a Madre London 16-yard run to put the Spartans up 14–3.
 Another forced fumble by the Spartan defense ended a Michigan drive at the Spartan 29-yard line with just over a minute remaining in the half.
 The Spartans happily went to the locker room with a 14–3 lead.

 In the second half, the weather became a major factor.
 With the wind kicking up and a storm approaching, Michigan scored on their second possession after a short punt gave the Wolverines the ball as the Spartan 33.
 The one-yard touchdown run narrowed the MSU lead to 14–10.
 MSU's offense, facing a strong wind and a storm, went conservative for the remainder of the game.
 MSU's defense did not, intercepting Michigan quarterback John O'Korn on the next three possessions.
 Though MSU did not convert any of the interceptions into points, each stopped a Wolverine drive at crucial junctures.
 The Spartan defense kept up its good play, forcing Michigan to punt on their next two possessions and the Spartans took over with 3:58 remaining in the game.
 A pair of MSU first downs, their first first downs of the half, appeared to seal the win for MSU, but penalties set the Wolverines up with the ball at their own 20 with 34 seconds to go.
 Another personal foul penalty on the Spartans following 15-yard gain gave Michigan the ball at midfield.
-Finally, as time expired, the Wolverines' Hail Mary-pass was deflected to the ground at the goal line to give the Spartans the win and the Paul Bunyon trophy.
+Finally, as time expired, the Wolverines' Hail Mary-pass was deflected to the ground at the goal line to give the Spartans the win and the Paul Bunyan trophy.

 The win gave the Spartans their eighth win over Michigan in the last ten years, all under head coach Mark Dantonio.
 The Spartans rushed for 158 yards, but were limited to only 94 yards through the air.
 The MSU defense held the Wolverines to 300 yards.
 MSU also did not turn the ball over, while forcing five Wolverine turnovers.